Pratap Singh Judeo: Reign

+After the death of his brother, Hamir Singh, in March 1874, he became the Maharaja of Orchha.
+On this occasion, the British government sent Major A. Mayne to temporarily oversee the administration of the state.
+On 4 June 1874, Pratap took over the administration, and the British officer was withdrawn in May 1876.
 He took a great interest in girls' education and established a girls' school in 1875, the first of its kind in Bundelkhand.
 He established a series of schools throughout his dominions, where education was provided free of cost.
 Books were also distributed at no charge, and the state covered students' expenses when they appeared for university examinations.
 In 1876, he established regular courts of justice and organized the police force.
 He abolished all transit duties in Orchha in 1880.
 In 1895, he established a postal system in Orchha.
 During the Indian famine of 1896–1897, he worked tirelessly to provide famine relief.
 The famine relief efforts cost a total of 1,300,000 rupees.
 The women who observed purdah were given suitable work.
 Those who could not work received grains daily from the state granaries.
 He combated the famine of 1905 with the same zeal.
 He attended the Delhi durbars of 1877, 1903, and 1911.
 At the Durbar of 1911, his grandsons, Vir Singh and Karan Singh, were selected to serve as pages to George V and Charles Hardinge, the Governor-General of India, respectively.
 During his state entry into Delhi for the Delhi durbar of 1911, he was accompanied by his eldest son, Pritchard, the Political Agent in Bundelkhand, and the Madur-ul-Maham.
 His procession included a cavalry escort, richly caparisoned state horses, spearmen, mace-bearers, chhata, suraj-mukhi, pankha and bearers carrying Ganges water.
 There was also a silver and gold palanquin, chanwars, morchals, aftaba, pandan, itardan, and other paraphernalia.
 His mounted personal attendants wore elaborate gold embroidery, and he was followed by the Raja of Dhar.
 In 1924, he celebrated the golden jubilee of his reign by opening schools, remitting taxes, introducing the Gajshahi rupee, and constructing a Jubilee Hall in the palace.
 He settled 217 villages, excavated 73 tanks, and dug 7,086 wells.
 This significantly improved people's lives and increased agricultural productivity.
 He constructed several buildings and architectural structures.